COGS18/COGS18.github.io/_build/materials/14-Classes.md

 UPDATE WORDING TO MAKE MORE CLEAR
 #### Clicker Question #6

-Which is the best description:
+Which is the best description of objects, classes and instances?

-- A) objects are described by instances, with particular instantiations of them called classes.
+- A) objects are defined by `instance`, with particular instantiations of them called classes.
-- B) instances are described by classes, with particular instantiations of them called objects.
+- B) instances are defined by `class`, with particular instantiations of them called objects.
-- C) classes are described by objects, with particular instantiations of them called instances.
+- C) classes are defined by `object`, with particular instantiations of them called instances.
-- D) objects are described by classes, with particular instantiations of them called instances.
+- D) objects are defined by `class`, with particular instantiations of them called instances.
 - E) None of this makes any sense.